weird

 From Middle English werde, wierde, wirde, wyrede, wurde, from Old English wyrd (fate), from Proto-West Germanic *wurdi, from Proto-Germanic *wurdiz, from Proto-Indo-European *wert- (to turn, wind).
 Cognate with Icelandic urður (fate).
 Related to Old English weorþan (to become).
 Doublet of wyrd.
 More at worth.

-Weird was obsolete by the 16th century in English.
-It survived in Middle Scots, whence Shakespeare borrowed it in naming the Weird Sisters (originally Weyward Sisters, the Three Witches), reintroducing it to English.
+Obsolete by the 16th century in English, but reintroduced from Middle Scots weird, whence Shakespeare borrowed it in naming the Weird Sisters (originally Weyward Sisters, the Three Witches), reintroducing it to English.
 The senses “abnormal”, “strange” etc. arose via reinterpretation of Weird Sisters and date from after this reintroduction.

 Pronunciation